-- A. The Board shall provide a 30-day period within the 180-day review period to receive comments from the general public public on the executive summary of water supply system management plan. - B. The Board shall publish the executive summary and a notice of the public comment period on the Water Resources Board's website. in a Rhode Island newspaper having daily statewide circulation and at the discretion of the Board, in a local newspaper having the largest daily circulation within the water supplier's service area. - C. The Board shall accept written comment during the comment period. - D. The plan shall be adopted by the governing board of each water supplier following a thirty (30)-day public hearing.comment period.
+- A. The Board shall provide a 30-day period within the 180-day review period to receive comments from the public on the executive summary of water supply system management plan. - B. The Board shall publish the executive summary and a notice of the public comment period on the Water Resources Board's website. - C. The Board shall accept written comment during the comment period. - D. The plan shall be adopted by the governing board of each water supplier following a thirty (30)-day public comment period.
 The supplier shall publish the Executive Summary and a notice of the public comment period on its website and shall forward any resulting revisions to the Water Resources Board.